web analytics

 No, seriously, I know I talk so much about how I miss the old Internet, but you really CAN just build a website like these and fill it whatever you want, and you don’t have to make it look and work like every other site nowadays.
 As long as it works and presents clearly what it needs to present.
-These three are battling for website of the year in my books.
+These three are battling for website of the year in my book.

 On December 5, 2025, my sister, my boyfriend, and I went on a private tour to see the Pinatubo crater lake.
 “There would be a hike before we make it up to the lake.”
 Okay, sure, we’ve all hiked before.
 “It would be a 3.5 to a 7 km hike, depending on the day’s and the path’s condition.”
 Yeah, sure no problem.
 “The trail is mild with little elevation and some stairs.”
 Sounds great.